Johnny-wyk/Johnny-wyk/README.md

 <hr/>

-- 🔭  I’m a data engineer.Whenever i see my code come to life,it gives me a sense of satisfaction.
+- 🔭  I’m a data engineer and data analyst too.Whenever i see my code come to life,it gives me a sense of satisfaction.

 - 🌱  I speak 3 languages:Chinese(native),English(IELTS 6.5),Cantonese